(Originally posted on RHRealityCheck.)

-The ACLU of Illinois embarked on a project to put a human face on the status of reproductive health and access to care in Illinois.
-Over 10 days in July and August, we traveled the state, listening to women, men, young people and doctors throughout Illinois as they share stories about the barriers they face in accessing and providing reproductive health care and information.
-As we traveled more than 2,000 miles, through 13 Illinois cities and towns, we learned more about the challenges everyday people face in filling prescriptions for birth control, in finding doctors who will provide needed services, including abortions, in dealing with Medicaid funding or in receiving comprehensive, age-appropriate sexual health education in public schools.
+The ACLU of Illinois is embarking on a project to put a human face on the status of reproductive health and access to care in Illinois.
+Over 10 days in July and August, we will be traveling the state, listening to women, men, young people and doctors throughout Illinois as they share stories about the barriers they face in accessing and providing reproductive health care and information.
+As we travel more than 2000 miles, through 13 Illinois cities and towns, we will learn more about the challenges everyday people face in filling prescriptions for birth control, in finding doctors who will provide needed services, including abortions, in dealing with Medicaid funding or in receiving comprehensive, age-appropriate sexual health education in public schools.

 You can follow along at acluroadtrip.org or on twitter and facebook.